51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 </head>
 ```

-## Permissions-Policy
+## Permissions-Policy + Accept-CH

 If you would rather use HTTP response headers than HTML, you can use the `Permissions-Policy`
 header to do the same job as `Delegate-CH`.
-This header will need to be configured with the
-following values:
+Note that, when using `Permissions-Policy`, the browser will only send UA-CH headers to the
+third-party that are also requested by the first-party.
+This means that you also need to set
+`Accept-CH` as well.
+As an example, you might use the following values:

 ```
+Accept-CH: sec-ch-ua,sec-ch-ua-mobile,sec-ch-ua-full-version-list,sec-ch-ua-platform,sec-ch-ua-platform-version,sec-ch-ua-model
 Permissions-Policy: ch-ua-full-version-list=(self "https://cloud.51degrees.com"), ch-ua-platform=(self "https://cloud.51degrees.com"), ch-ua-platform-version=(self "https://cloud.51degrees.com"), ch-ua-model=(self "https://cloud.51degrees.com")
 ```

-In addition, when using `Permissions-Policy`, the browser will only send UA-CH headers to the
-third-party that are also requested by the first-party.
-This means that you'll also need to
-set your `Accept-CH` header to request the same UA-CH headers.

 @anchor UACH_Headers_OnPrem
 [#](@ref UACH_Headers_OnPrem)